background texture

 • Pinyin: gēn shēn dì gù

-• Meaning: Originally describing plants with deep roots and firmly attached fruit stems, this idiom means having a solid foundation that cannot be easily moved or changed.
-It refers to thoughts, habits, or powers that are so firmly established that they are difficult to change or remove.
+• Meaning: Literally describing a plant with deep roots and a firm base that cannot be easily pulled out; figuratively, it refers to ideas, habits, or prejudices that are so firmly established over a long period that they are difficult to change or eliminate.

 2. Detailed Meaning and Nuances